Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 Using Passive Infrared (PIR) or Microwave sensors, the light detects people, bikes, or cars.

-• Lights up to full brightness when movement is detected
+• Boosts to higher brightness when movement is detected

 • Dims to energy-saving mode after a preset time

-• Check battery voltage, panel status, and lighting behavior
+• Check battery voltage, panel status, controller faults, and lighting behavior

 • Receive alerts when a unit malfunctions